blondie7575/WeeGUI/Documentation.md

 		jmp runLoop

-If you want to support the mouse, WeeGUI can help.
-You need to add one piece to your run loop:
+If you want to support the mouse, WeeGUI has you covered.
+You just need to add one piece to your run loop:

 	runLoop:
 		ldx #WGPendingViewAction